Derimagia/IBID-Plugins/readme.md

 Twitch Broadcaster
 ---------------------
-Notifies a source/target (needs to be configured) with information about when a twitch broadcaster starts streaming or switches games.
-Twitch broadcasters currently need to be configured in the plugin file.
+Notifies a source/target (needs to be configured) with information about when a twitch broadcaster starts streaming or switches games. ibid-db --upgrade needs to create the database schema.